pietervogelaar/couchbase_upgrade/README.md

                             occurred because the version was already the latest -v, --verbose         Display of more information

-Only the nodes parameter is required.
+Only the nodes, username and password parameters are required.
 This script works by default with a YUM installation of Couchbase.
 But with the command parameters it can be configured for other operating systems as well.
 It should also work with archive (tar) based installations.

 **As root user**: